 How to Get a Personal Loan from Upstart

-The application process is entirely online and, according to Upstart, can be completed within minutes.
+The application process is entirely online and, according to Upstart, you can check your rate within minutes.
 Click on “Check your rate” on Upstart’s personal loan page.
-In addition to being asked for the usual personal information and how you plan to use the loan, you’ll be asked:
+In addition to being asked for the usual financial information and how you plan to use the proceeds, you’ll be asked to share more personal details, such as:

 - Where you went to school